Yan-Oliveira/doc-fao/content/state-preselection-response-templates/admin/ticket-settings/state-pre-selection-for-templates.rst

 .. note::

-   If several templates are added to the system, a filter box is useful to find a particular template by just typing to filter.
+   If several templates are added to the system, use the filter box to find a particular template by just typing to filter.

 Response Settings